 Civil Peace Service: Resolving conflict without violence – promoting human rights

-Title: Civil Peace Service: Dialogue and transparency for human rights and non-violent conflict resolution in Honduras Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Honduras Overall term: 2017 to 2023
+Title: Civil Peace Service: Multidimensional Approach to Resource Conflicts and Promoting a Culture of Dialogue in Honduras Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Honduras Overall term: 2017 to 2024

 Violence, social polarisation, inequality and social exclusion characterise Honduras.
 Crime has been on the rise since 2004 and is reflected, above all, in high homicide rates and in massive human rights violations.
 Shortcomings in the security and justice sector add fuel to the fire: violent crime is rarely prosecuted.
 The nexus between drug trafficking, politics, administration and private business fosters distrust of government bodies.
 At the same time, there is a complex connection between the ongoing violence that causes many people in Honduras to migrate and the forced return of a number of Hondurans who do not make it to the United States.
 The result: the formation of youth gangs, which further exacerbates the critical situation on the ground.

 Political and social leaders meet as equals to address non-violent conflict resolution.
 Human rights are strengthened.
 The media is open-minded and objective.